Secure CheckoutPersonal information is secured with SSL technology.

 - Presents up-to-date research on boundary layers with very practical applications across a diverse mix of industries

 - Includes mathematical analysis to provide detailed explanation and clarity

 - Provides solutions to global energy issues and environmental sustainability

-Experts on boundary layers, energy, climate change, sustainability; engineers, researchers, scientists, graduate students in areas of flow, heat, mass transfer in boundary layers, with a unified approach to energy, climate change and sustainability; Experts and researchers in areas of nanofluids, chemical engineers, nuclear energy engineering
+Experts on boundary layers, energy, climate change, sustainability; engineers, researchers, scientists, graduate students in areas of flow, heat, mass transfer in boundary layers, with a unified approach to energy, climate change and sustainability; Experts and researchers in areas of nanofluids and chemical and nuclear energy engineering

 - No. of pages: